bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-light-of-life.md

 His light is PERFECT:

-> 1Jo 1:5 ¶ This then is the message which we have heard of him, and declare unto you, that God is light, and in him is **no darkness at all**.
+> 1Jo 1:5 This then is the message which we have heard of him, and declare unto you, that God is light, and in him is **no darkness at all**.

 ## **HOW DO I GET IT**?: Having the Light of Life

-...
-He that **FOLLOWETH** Me shall ...
+&hellip; He that **FOLLOWETH** Me shall &hellip;

 ### **Stop** Following the OLD and Follow Me